Overview of Mood Disorders

 - irritability, hostility, aggression

-In mood disorders, these feelings appear more intense than adolescents normally feel from time to time.
-It is also of concern if these feelings continue over a period of time, or interfere with an adolescent's interest in being with friends or taking part in daily activities at home or school.
-Any adolescent who expresses thoughts of suicide should be evaluated immediately.
+In mood disorders, these feelings appear more intense than what a person may normally feel from time to time.
+It is also of concern if these feelings continue over a period of time, or interfere with an individual's interest in family, friends, community, or work.
+Any person who expresses thoughts of suicide should be evaluated immediately.

-Specific treatment for mood disorders will be determined by your child's physician based on:
+Specific treatment for mood disorders will be determined by your physician based on:

 - type of mood disorder